 Customer persona can be created through research, surveys, and interviews of your perfect customer.
 That includes a mix of customers both good and bad fits for your app to make sure who to target, and who no to target.

 3) Give your persona some life:

 Step 2: Understand the customer lifecycle

 It’s traditionally used to map the different stages a customer goes through from considering a product, service or solution to the actual buy and, at least as important, the post-purchase stages where customer retention, loyalty, and advocacy come in.
 It gets increasingly used in different business functions including marketing.

 There are 5 stages of the customer lifecycle that will help you understand and improve your customer service:

-The key to defining any effective strategy is to first decide what success looks like.
+The key to defining an effective strategy is first to decide what success looks like.
 Get the key stakeholders together to map your mobile marketing strategy.
 Identify goals by asking yourself some of these questions: